 If you’ve ever felt a little funky after a treatment such as reiki, reflexology, massage, acupuncture, or other forms of alternative medicine, you may have been told you are having a healing crisis, although different modalities use different terms.
-For example, the homeopathic community refers to a temporary worsening of symptoms as homeopathic aggravation, while in acupuncture literature it might be called adverse effects.
+For example, the homeopathic community refers to a temporary worsening of symptoms as homeopathic aggravation, while in acupuncture it might be referred to as adverse effects.

 Headaches, achiness, fatigue, and other flu- or cold-like symptoms are all part of a healing crisis.
 In some cases, the pain that is being treated actually worsens before abruptly diminishing.